Lupin3000/MicroPython-Firmware-Studio/readme.md

 > Set-ExecutionPolicy Unrestricted -Force
 ```

 It is very unsecure!
-Additionally, you could do the same as a user:
+Additionally, you could do the same (_temporary_) as a user:

 ```shell
 # Allows all scripts to run, including unsigned or downloaded ones (temporary)